For-anonymous-submissions/Legendre-dOPRF-network/README.md

 ---

-\lambda is set to 1 by default
+Lambda is set to 1 by default.
-Change the dOPRF.c macro LAMBDA to change the lambda value
+Change the macro LAMBDA in the dOPRF.c file to change the lambda value.

 The parameters n and t are 4 and 1 by default.
-Change the dOPRF.c macros CONST_N and CONST_T to change the n and t values.
+Change the  macros CONST_N and CONST_T in the dOPRF.c file to change the n and t values.

-The adversary is malicious by default
+The adversary is malicious by default.
-Change the dOPRF.c macro ADVERSARY to SEMIHONEST to change the adversarial type
+Change the ADVERSARY macro in the dOPRF.c file to SEMIHONEST to change the adversarial type.

 ---